1. Belize Rice and Beans

 4. Johnny Cakes

-A companion is the Fry Jack made of flour and shortening and deep fried.
-The Johnny cake is dry and can last for a couple days and was used in the days before refrigeration when mahogany workers had to go on long trips, hence the name “journey cakes”.
+A companion is the Fry Jack made of flour, baking soda, shortening and deep fried.
+The Johnny cake is dry and can last for several days and was used in the days before refrigeration when mahogany workers had to go on long trips, hence the name “journey cakes”.
 Fry Jacks are best eaten hot right after preparation.
 But we have found that fry jacks can be stored for a few hours and later heated in a microwave (easy does it) making it almost as good as when they were first prepared.

 Ceviche is made from conch or shrimp or combined in a mixed dish.
 The seafood is diced and steeped in lime juice for a few hours under refrigeration and tossed with sliced cucumber, tomatoes, onions and chopped cilantro, black pepper and Habanero pepper.
 There are some cooks that recommend you briefly par boil the ceviche meat before storing it under refrigeration with the lime juice to better marry the flavors.
 Best served chilled.

 Some Belizeans prefer the queen conch for a gourmet ceviche.
-Like Mexico, some local chefs incorporate fresh fish fillet sushi-style chunks (Lion fish is excellent) into the ceviche but this is optional.
+Like Mexico, local chefs incorporate fresh fish fillet sushi-style chunks (Lion fish is excellent as is octopus) into the ceviche but this is optional.

 6. Cochinita Pibil